Gibbatron/Gibbatron.github.io/rnaseq-course-d4.md

 ```

 - In this situation, the process took around 8 minutes.
 As all of us were using the pipeline at the same time, these times will likely vary.
 Download times will also depend on the size and number of files being downloaded.
+- You will also notice the following message: "Merged table created with annotations >> saved to 'merged_table.tsv'.
+- At the end of the differential abundance script, we tell HAWK to run another script that I have created that merges the output tables.
+This will make our lives easier when it comes to playing around with the differentially expressed genes.

 ---
 #### Report directory